All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 - d) GOOD STANDING: For purposes of eligibility to vote, good standing shall mean that the Club has i) paid all fees, fines and assessments owed to the Association; ii) maintained the requirements of Section 101(a) of the Bylaws; and iii) has otherwise complied with the Constitution, Bylaws and the Rules and Regulations of the Association.

-- a) TIMING: Amendments to the Constitution and Bylaws of USA will be made at the Annual General Meeting in May, unless otherwise specified below or in the Bylaws of this Association.
+- a) TIMING: Amendments to the Constitution and Bylaws of USA will be made at the Annual General Meeting, unless otherwise specified below or in the Bylaws of this Association.

 - b) ADOPTION: An amendment shall be deemed adopted by an affirmative vote of two-thirds (2/3) of the voting membership as defined in the Bylaws that are present and voting.

-- c) PROPOSALS TO AMEND THE CONSTITUTION AND BYLAWS: Proposals made by the Executive Committee shall be posted on the USA website at least 20 days in advance of the May meeting.
-Proposals may be submitted by any other member club representative and shall be submitted to the Executive Committee no later than the April Executive Committee meeting for posting on the USA website.
+- c) PROPOSALS TO AMEND THE CONSTITUTION AND BYLAWS: Proposals made by the Executive Committee shall be posted on the USA website at least 10 days in advance of the meeting.
+Proposals may be submitted by any other member club representative and shall be submitted to the Executive Committee no later than the last meeting prior to the AGM to the Executive Committee meeting for posting on the USA website.
 When the President determines that an emergency situation exists, he may entertain motions to amend the Constitution and Bylaws of the Association at any time.
 After ten (10) calendar days, these motions may be voted on at any regular or special meeting of the Board of Directors.

 - d) RULES AND REGULATIONS: Rules and Regulations may be amended at any regular meeting provided written notice of the proposed amendments have been distributed at the immediately preceding regular meeting or mailed to all members at least ten (10) days prior to the meeting at which the vote will take place.